Searching from Area to Point: A Hierarchical Framework for Semantic-Geometric Combined Feature Matching: Results

-\textit{2) Evaluation protocol.} Following \cite{d2net,alike}, we report the Mean Matching Accuracy (MMA@i) in percentage under integer thresholds $i\in [1,3]$ of each method and the number of matches is set as 500 for each method.
+\textit{2) Evaluation protocol.} Following \cite{d2net,alike}, we report the Mean Matching Accuracy (MMA@i) in percentage under integer thresholds $i\in [1,3]$ of each method.
+This metric indicates the proportion of correct matches among all matches.
+The number of matches is set as 500 for each method.

-\textit{3) Results.} The MMA values are reported in Tab. \ref{table_MMAS}, with improvement achieved by our methods are shown in percentage.
-It is evident that the SGAM significantly enhances the matching precision of all detector-free methods.
-It is worth noting that ScanNet serves as the training dataset for ASpan, QuadT, and LoFTR.
-Despite this, SGAM still demonstrates impressive accuracy improvement for these methods.
-On MatterPort3D dataset, SGAM exhibits substantial precision improvement and outperforms other methods by a noteworthy margin, thus underscoring the superiority of SGAM in challenging matching scenarios.
-Overall, our method consistently achieves significant improvements under various matching difficulties, highlighting the robustness and effectiveness of our approach.
+\textit{3) Results.} The MMA values are reported in Tab.~\ref{table_MMAS}, with improvement achieved by our methods are shown in percentage.
+It is evident that the SGAM significantly enhances the matching precision of \textbf{all three kinds} of matching methods on \textbf{both} datasets, highlighting the robustness and effectiveness of our approach.
+Specifically, although ScanNet serves as the training dataset for ASpan, QuadT, and LoFTR, SGAM still demonstrates impressive accuracy improvement for these methods.
+On MatterPort3D dataset, SGAM also exhibits substantial precision improvement, thus underscoring the superiority of SGAM in challenging matching scenarios.
 For each baseline, Tab. \ref{table_MMAS} also presents a comparison of different semantic inputs of our method.
-The ground truth labels are most precise, while SEEM, trained with COCO \cite{COCO} labels, may introduce unidentified objects, resulting in a slight decrease in precision. {SGAM using SEEM-L gets higher accuracy than using SEEM-T}, demonstrating the matching accuracy increases with the semantic segmentation precision.
+The ground truth labels are most precise, while SEEM, trained with COCO \cite{COCO} labels, may introduce unidentified objects, resulting in a slight decrease in precision.
+SGAM using SEEM-L gets higher accuracy than using SEEM-T, demonstrating the matching accuracy increases with the semantic segmentation precision.
 Nevertheless, the semantic prior provided by the current semantic segmentation method is sufficient for our approach to achieve remarkable accuracy improvements in matching tasks.
-In sum, owing to the proper search space, which alleviates many matching challenges and provides high-resolution input for point matcher, SGAM notably improves the matching accuracy for SOTA detector-free matchers.
-We offer the visualization of qualitative results in Fig. \ref{fig_qr_expc}.
+In sum, owing to our improved search space, which alleviates many matching challenges and provides high-resolution input for point matchers, SGAM notably improves the matching accuracy.
+We offer the visualization in Fig.~\ref{fig_qrsn} of the appendix.